 Our oral precision medicine Galafold® was granted accelerated approval by the FDA in August 2018 under the brand name Galafold® for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene ("GLA") variant based on in vitro assay data.
 The FDA approved Galafold® for 348 amenable GLA variants.
 Galafold® was approved in the E.U. and U.K. in May 2016 as a first-line therapy for long-term treatment of adults and adolescents, aged 16 years and older, with a confirmed diagnosis of Fabry disease and who have an amenable mutation (variant).
 The approved E.U. and U.K. labels include 1,384 mutations amenable to Galafold® treatment, which represent up to half of all patients with Fabry disease.
 In countries where mutations are provided only on the amenability website, these 1,384 amenable mutations are now available.
 Marketing authorization approvals have been granted in over 40 countries around the world, including the U.S., E.U., U.K., Japan, and others.
-We plan to continue to launch Galafold® in additional countries during 2021.
+In July 2021, Galafold® was approved in the E.U. for adolescents aged 12 years and older weighing 45 kg or more.
+We plan to continue to launch Galafold® in additional countries during 2021, including for adolescents aged 12 years and older.